sfeeser/winscp_key_creation/README.md

-# Creating a winscp RSA key from windw3os subsystem for linux (WSL)
+# Creating a PPK key from an id_rsa key using windows subsystem for linux (WSL2)

 1. Given a working key: